Research in Italian Studies

 Dr Lisa Sampson

 Dr Lisa Sampson is Co-Investigator (jointly with RHUL and the British Library) for an AHRC-funded project on Italian Academies.
 She has on-going research collaboration with Case Western Reserve University and New York University.
-Dr Sampson and Dr Medioli have been involved in discussions with Dr Laurie Stras from the University of Southampton (Music) about a future research project on an Italian manuscript volume.
+Dr Sampson have been involved in discussions with Dr Laurie Stras from the University of Southampton (Music) about a future research project on an Italian manuscript volume.